 Under the bottom bunk is a slide out cool box, and a pull up handle opens up into a table.
 There’s also a storage facility that can be accessed from the outside.

-The bottom bunk is 700mm wide behind the driver’s seat and extends to 790mm, and it is 2,125mm long.
+The bottom bunk is 700mm wide behind the diver’s seat and extends to 790mm, and it is 2,125mm long.
 If you drop the upper bunk, which in this case is a hammock, there is 690mm of headroom, and above the hammock it’s 500mm to the ceiling.

 Cruise control, radio controls, telephone and engine information are all housed on the multi-function steering wheel while two banks of switches by the drivers left knee operate the mid-axle lift, lane departure and temperature controls.
 On the driver’s door are the electronically controlled windows, mirrors and central locking.